oblaser/bestagon-mines/readme.md

 > Using olc::PixelGameEngine, see [License](#license).

-My intro/"Hello World" project with the olcPGE.
+My intro or "Hello World" project with the olcPGE.
+Experimenting with a hexagonal grid and a minimal GUI implementation.